-3.6.2.6.
-Reports and Records of Departmental Comprehensive Examination
+3.7.1.5 Reports and Records of Departmental Comprehensive Examination

-The Chair of the examination committee is responsible for submitting the DCE Result form to the GAO on the day of the examination.
+The Chair of the examination committee is responsible for submitting the Departmental Comprehensive Exam Result Form to the GAO on the day of the examination.
 The Associate Chair will certify the report and recommendations.
 They will then email the official result and recommendations to the student, with copy sent to the student's research advisor, within 7 days after the examination.
 A copy of the results will also be retained within the student's file.
 Students may request to review the full results, as well as individual rubric forms, by contacting the GAO.

-3.6.2.7.
-Departmental Comprehensive Exam Retakes
+3.7.1.6 Departmental Comprehensive Exam Retakes

 Only one retake is permitted.
 All retakes should be scheduled as soon as possible, depending on the recommendations and conditions outlined in the NO PASS vote.
 This is typically within 2-3 months, but no longer than 6 months, after the original examination.
-The same committee members are expected to serve on the retake examination, unless requested and approved by the Associate Chair.
-If a second NO PASS is given or if the DCE is not retaken within 6 months, the student may elect to transfer to the MS program, as they will be dismissed from the PhD program.
+The same committee members are expected to serve on the retake examination, unless a change is requested and approved by the Associate Chair.
+If a second NO PASS is given or if the DCE is not retaken within 6 months, the student may elect to transfer to the M.S. program, as they will be dismissed from the Ph.D. program.

-3.6.3.
-Graduate Doctoral Qualifying Examination
+3.8 Graduate Doctoral Qualifying Examination

-3.6.3.1.
-Exam Philosophy
+3.8.1 Exam Philosophy

 The Graduate Doctoral Qualifying Examination is the final milestone to qualify the student for Ph.D. candidacy.
-The examination seeks to review the qualifications outlined in the Departmental Qualifying Examination, as well as to provide a rigorous review of the student's selected research proposal and breadth of knowledge in the student's research area.
+The examination seeks to provide a rigorous review of the student's selected dissertation proposal and breadth of knowledge in the student's research area.
 As such, it consists of a written research proposal, which is defended orally.
 Of critical importance in the examination is ensuring that the student's research project:

-- seeks to encompass a single unified concept with sufficient focus and structure - applies both engineering and biomedical components - possesses the major characteristics of the scientific method, specifically objectivity and reproducibility. - is feasible within a reasonable graduate student tenure - seeks to provide an original and significant contribution to the field of biomedical engineering.
+- seeks to encompass a single unified concept with sufficient focus and structure. - applies both engineering and biomedical components. - possesses the major characteristics of the scientific method, specifically objectivity and reproducibility. - is feasible within a reasonable graduate student tenure. - seeks to provide an original and significant contribution to the field of biomedical engineering.

-3.6.3.2.
-Eligibility, Timing, and Requirements
+3.8.2 Eligibility, Timing, and Requirements

-All Ph.D. students must take the Graduate Qualifying Examination as a part of the requirements for admission to Ph.D. candidacy and only after successfully passing the Departmental Qualifying Examination (PASS with Recommendations or PASS with Conditions that have been met).
+All Ph.D. students must take the Graduate Qualifying Examination as a part of the requirements for admission to Ph.D. candidacy and only after successfully passing the Departmental Comprehensive Examination (PASS with Recommendations or PASS with Conditions that have been met).
 Exceptions to this policy can be made only with approval from the Associate Chair.
 Only students in good academic standing are permitted to take the examination.